Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 I truly believe these cookies with coconut flour and oatmeal taste best right out of the oven.

-I actually like them in the fridge because they get a teeny bit crispier, which is my preference.
+Store them in an airtight container or ziplock bag on the counter, or in the fridge.
+I like them in the fridge because they get a teeny bit crispier, which is my preference.

-You know when you have crispy outer edges and a soft interior?
 That’s a little bit more difficult with coconut flour, but this is as good as it gets.

 Closeup of coconut flour oatmeal cookies with chocolate chips